People always ask me how many days they should stay in Costa Rica and the first thing I ask is, “What do you want to do?”

 Tips for Buena Vista Combo Tour

 - Bring a GoPro or waterproof camera.
-You can put the GoPro on the helmets and you need a waterproof camera for the waterslide.
+You can put the GoPro on the helmets and you need a waterproof camera for the water slide.
+Make sure to bring the correct helmet mount.

 - Horseback riding is optional – there is a truck that can take you to the hot spring if you don’t want to ride.